Here is everything

 Our Mission

-Cosbyte exists to impact 1,000,000 lives through technology — building digital infrastructure for emerging markets.
+One mission: impact one million lives by building trusted digital infrastructure for emerging markets.

 Success is measured in concrete outcomes: income earned, opportunities accessed, time saved, businesses grown.